jacobrees/Ruby-Tic-Tac-Toe/README.md

 To launch an instance of this game inside of your terminal you will need to navigate into the repository you have just cloned.
 You will do this by using `cd` inside of your terminal.
 Once you are inside of this folder run the command `bin/main.rb` and this will start the game.

-Below shows the following commands to you will need to run to achieve this:
+Below shows the following commands you will need to run to achieve this:

 ```
 $ cd Ruby-Tic-Tac-Toe